healthchecks/healthchecks/templates/docs/api.md

 `GET SITE_ROOT/api/v2/checks/<uuid>/pings/<n>/body`

 Returns a ping's logged body.
-The response always has the `Content-Type: text/plain` response header, and the ping body is returned verbatim in the response body.
+The response always has the `Content-Type: text/plain` response header and the ping body is returned verbatim in the response body.

 ### Response Codes